electro-smith/libDaisy/doc/md/_a1_Getting-Started-GPIO.md

 * `Mode::INPUT` - configures the pin as an input
 * `Mode::OUTPUT` - configures the pin as an output (in push pull configuration)
 * `Mode::OUTPUT_OD` - also an output, but the transistor connection to pull the signal to GND is not connected, this is less commonly used.
-* `Mode::ANALOG` - configures the GPIO for connection to the ADC or DAC peripherals within the Mircocontroller.
+* `Mode::ANALOG` - configures the GPIO for connection to the ADC or DAC peripherals within the micro controller.

 If you only supply the `Pin` argument, the GPIO will default to `Mode::INPUT` configuration.